balajireddy8898/spring-mvc-unit-test-sample/README.md

 In the spirit of unit-testing, I personally prefer to do standalone testing on the controller, by mocking the `collaborators` and testing one controller at a time.

 ##### DispatcherServlet runtime (so we can test request mapping)
-It will handle the creation of `DispatcherServlet` runtime for each test, so we can also test the mvc wiring, not just the inner workings of the methods.
+It will handle the creation of `DispatcherServlet` runtime for the test, so we can also test the mvc wiring, not just the inner workings of the methods.

 We won't call the controller methods directly.
 Instead we will create a mock request and pass it to the provided [mvc test infrastructure](http://static.springsource.org/spring/docs/3.2.x/javadoc-api/org/springframework/test/web/servlet/MockMvc.html "MockMvc").